 Please see the User's Guide included with the machine to check that this feature is supported.
-This function is not available for colour fax documents.

 Relay Broadcasting

 This function allows the Brother machine to receive a document over the Internet, and then relay it to other fax machines through conventional telephone lines.